kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 DISCLAIMER: This is a work-in-progress draft.

 This document gives a construction for KEM-based authentication in TLS 1.3.
-The overall design approach is a simple: usage of Key Encapsulation Mechanisms (KEMs) for certificate-based authentication.
-Authentication happens via asymmetric cryptography by the usage of KEMs advertised as the long-term KEM public keys in the Certificate message.
+Authentication happens via asymmetric cryptography by the usage of KEMs advertised as the long-term KEM public keys in the Certificate.

 TLS 1.3 is in essence a signed key exchange protocol (if using certificate-based authentication).
 Authentication in TLS 1.3 is achieved by signing the handshake